 Just as you can easily apply for and receive personal credit cards, business credit cards are a convenient funding source for your company.
 Business credit cards often have low or no fees, and you can avoid interest fees if you repay your balance on time.
 Approval can take just moments or as long as two weeks.
 When you apply, you may need to provide more information than the requirements listed above, including your company size, industry and tax classification.
 Most of the companies and banks that offer personal credit cards also offer business credit cards.

 Through invoice financing, or factoring, you can turn an unpaid invoice into a loan.
 This type of financing is available from factoring companies.
-If a client whom you've invoiced hasn't paid you and you need their cash now, an invoice financing company can loan you that amount of money.
-Sometimes, you'll get the cash you need just hours after providing basic financial information to the factoring company.
-However, collecting your client's actual payment – which you'll need to repay your invoice financing loan, fees and interest – could take much longer.
+If a client you’ve invoiced hasn’t paid you and you need their cash now, an invoice financing company can loan you that amount of money.
+Sometimes, you’ll get the money you need just hours after providing basic financial information to the factoring company.
+However, collecting your client’s actual payment – which you’ll need to repay your invoice financing loan, fees, and interest – could take much longer.